 There are some complications associated with miscarriage bleeding.
 Low red blood count, anaemia, is one of the most common complications.
 In very rare cases, a low blood count could call for blood transfusion.
 Any infection in the uterus which remains untreated could cause a scarred tissue inside the uterus and fallopian tube, causing interference in future pregnancies.
 Choriocarcinoma, a rare cause of bleeding after a miscarriage, is cancer that stems from a placental tissue or following a molar pregnancy, in which the placental tissue develops into an abnormal mass.
 This is generally treated via chemotherapy.

 Miscarriage bleeding can vary significantly from one woman to another for no particular reason.
 It is absolutely common and normal to bleed for a week or two after a miscarriage.
-Most cases, bleeding is accompanied by cramping.
-However, if you seem to bleed heavier than what you are comfortable with, you must get in touch with your doctor.
+In most cases, bleeding is accompanied by cramping; however, if you seem to bleed heavier than what you are comfortable with, you must get in touch with your doctor.
 If bleeding persists even after two weeks, then medical intervention must be sought as it could be mean an incomplete miscarriage where the tissue has not been expelled completely.

 Management of Bleeding After Miscarriage